Handshake (computing): Mobile device charging

-In mobile device chargers offering special quick-charge abilities to supported devices, the charging process will switch up to a higher output voltage for increased power transfer.
+In device chargers offering special quick-charge abilities to supported devices, the charging process will switch up to a higher output voltage for increased power transfer.
 But this could cause serious damage to an unsupported device or even result in a fire.
 It is therefore very important for the device and charger to first perform a handshake to "agree" on mutually supported charge parameters.
 If such a charger can't identify the connected device or determine its compatibility, it will default to normal but much slower charge parameters within the USB standard.